kuanhungchen/c-practice/notes/storage-classes.md

 - This can only be used to define variables.
 - This is the **default** for all variables declared inside a function or a block.
-- Scope: within function/block
+- Scope: within block
 - Initial value: garbage
-- Life: end of function/block
+- Life: end of block

 ### extern